TomLayan1/Velra-GraphQL/README.md

 ```bash
 npm run dev
 ```
-Server will run on: http://localhost:4000/graphql
+Server will run on: http://localhost:5000/graphql

 # To Do
 - Add authentication with JWT

-- Implement user login
+- Implement user signup & login

 - Enable cart updates (add/remove items)

-- Connect to a real database (MongoDB)
+- Connect to a database (MongoDB)

 - Build a frontend for interaction

+- Build a dashboard to manage the app

 # Author
 TomLayan